Scouterna/scoutid-keycloak-provider/README.md

 1. Login to your development keycloak instance using credentials admin:admin
 2. Go to Authentication, make a duplicate of the browser flow name with name and description "ScoutID browser login"
 3. Remove Kerberos, Identity Provider Redirector and Scoutid browser login forms
 4. Add execution and choose Scoutnet Password Authenticator.
-Set it to required
+Set it to Alternative
 5. Choose action -> Bind flow and bind it to the Browser flow.
 Now it's the new default login method
 6. Go to Clients -> security-admin-console -> Advanced -> Authentication flow overrides and set Browser Flow to browser.
 Save.
 Otherwise it will now be impossible to login to the keycloak admin interface.